pedrotgn/pyactor/doc/tutorial.rst

 Sample 7 - references
 ================================================================================

-This example tests sending of proxy references by parameter using the ref decorator.
+This example tests the sending of proxy references by parameter using the ref decorator.
 This is the full code of this sample, which you can find and test in ``pyactor\examples\sample7.py``: